-- 6.2 If there has been no contact made concerning the absence, a member of the Trust Attendance Team will conduct a Safe and Well visit.
-This will be triggered on day 3 of absence. - 6.3 Parents will receive termly updates regarding their child's attendance and absence levels.
+8.1 Parents will receive half termly updates regarding their child's attendance and absence levels.
 Pupils with good and improved attendance will receive certificates.
 Any attendance concerns will be communicated via letter or telephone call.
 Parents/carers may also be invited in for meetings with a member of the attendance team.

-7. Attendance Monitoring
+9. Attendance Monitoring

-7.1 Monitoring attendance
+9.1 Monitoring attendance

-- a.
-Monitor attendance and absence data half-termly, termly and early across each school and at an individual level. - b.
-Identify whether there are groups of children whose absences may be a concern. - 7.2 Pupil level absence data will be collected each term and published at national and local authority levels through the DfE's school absence national statistics releases.
+- 9.1.1 Monitor attendance and absence data half-termly, termly, and early across each school and at an individual level. - 9.1.2 Identify whether there are groups of children whose absences may be a concern. - 9.1.3 Pupil level absence data will be collected each term and published at national and local authority levels through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
 The school will compare attendance data to the national average and share this with the governing body.

-7.2 Analysing attendance
+9.2 Analysing attendance

-- a.
-Analyse data and absence data regularly to identify pupils or cohorts that need additional support with their attendance and use this analysis to provide targeted support to these pupils and their families. - b.
-Look at historic and emerging patterns of attendance and absence, and then develop strategies to address these patterns
+- 9.2.1 Analyse data and absence data regularly to identify pupils or cohorts that need additional support with their attendance and use this analysis to provide targeted support to these pupils and their families. - 9.2.2 Look at historic and emerging patterns of attendance and absence, and then develop strategies to address these patterns.

-7.3 Using Data to Improve Attendance
+9.3 Using Data to Improve Attendance

-- a.
-Provide regular attendance reports to parents/carers and school leaders to facilitate discussions with pupils and families. - b.
-Use data to monitor and evaluate the impact of any interventions put in place to modify them and inform future strategies.
+- 9.3.1 Provide half termly attendance reports to parents/carers and school leaders to facilitate discussions with pupils and families. - 9.3.2 Use data to monitor and evaluate the impact of any interventions put in place to modify them and inform future strategies.

-8. Sickness
+10. Sickness

-8.1 If your child has sickness and/or diarrhoea we would advise that they remain off school for 48 hours.
-If your child has had no further bouts of sickness/diarrhoea during the 48 hours and you feel that your child is well enough to return please send them back to school.
+10.1 If your child has sickness and/or diarrhoea, we advise that they remain off school for 48 hours.
+If your child has had no further bouts of sickness/diarrhoea during the 48 hours and you feel that your child is well enough to return, please send them back to school.
 If at any time your child becomes ill we will monitor them and contact parents to gain permission to send them home if necessary.
-If we cannot contact parents the pupil will be monitored by staff until such time contact and permission are obtained.
+If we cannot contact parents, the pupil will be monitored by staff until such time contact and permission are obtained.

-9. First-day Contact
+11. First day Contact

-- 9.1 Raleigh Education Trust operates a "first-day contact" system.
+- 11.1 Raleigh Education Trust operates a "first-day contact" system.
 This means that if your child is absent and we have not been informed, a text/telephone call will be made to ascertain the reason for absence on the first day and the subsequent days' absence.

-- 9.2 If we have attempted to make contact but received no reply and absence continues, further action will be taken by either the Attendance Team or the Attendance Officer at your child's provision.
+- 11.2 If we have attempted to make contact but received no reply and absence continues, further action will be taken by either the Attendance Team or the Attendance Officer at your child's provision.

-- 9.3 This will include:
+- 11.3 This will include:

 - a) Home visits

 - b) Contacting any agencies involved

 - c) Following the 10-Day Rule.

-10. The 10-day Rule
+12. The 10-Day Rule

-10.1 If a pupil is absent for 10 days and there has been no contact made with parent/ carer and home visits have been unsuccessful a referral to Child Missing in Education will be made and further welfare services may become involved.
+12.1 If a pupil is absent for 10 days and there has been no contact made with parent/ carer and home visits have been unsuccessful a referral to Child Missing in Education will be made and further welfare services may become involved.

-11. Attendance Registration
+13. Attendance Registration